armingrudd/KNIME-forum-Selena-bot/README.md

 # KNIME forum auto reply

-This repo contains 2 KNIME workflows.
+This repository contains 2 KNIME workflows.

 "KNIME forum.knwf" is the workflow to create the initial dataset.
 "Forum reply.knwf" is the workflow which publishes the topic suggestions and updates the initial dataset.